-In 2016, Arcadis Sustainable Cities index ranked 100 global cities on three dimensions of sustainability: people, planet and profit.
-Barcelona was given 24th position in the overall ranking.
+In 2018, the Arcadis Sustainable Cities Index ranked 100 global cities on three dimensions of sustainability: People, Planet, and Profit.
+Barcelona was given 28th position in the overall ranking.
 The three pillars represent social, environmental and economic sustainability and offer an indicative picture of the health and wealth of cities.

-Barcelona ranked high (13th) on the people sub-index which measures social performance and aspects such as life expectancy, education, crime and living costs.
+Barcelona ranked low (24th) on the People sub-index which measures social performance and aspects such as life expectancy, education, crime and living costs.

-However, the city’s ranking on the planet sub-index that captures ‘green’ factors like energy, pollution and emissions was lower – 23rd.
+However, the city’s ranking on the Planet sub-index that captures ‘green’ factors like energy, pollution, and emissions were lower – 22nd.

-Finally, the profit sub-index that assesses the business environment and economic health of the city left Barcelona on an even lower, 43rd position.
-The profit sub-index considers aspects such as transport infrastructure, ease of doing business, tourism and employment.
+Finally, the Profit sub-index that assesses the business environment and economic health of the city left Barcelona in an even lower, 47th position.
+The Profit sub-index considers aspects such as transport infrastructure, ease of doing business, tourism, and employment.

-Even though Barcelona’s travel and tourism infrastructures are well developed, high rates of unemployment and inflexible economic development policies keep the city’s overall evaluation in the profit sub-index low (note: this is the first year that Barcelona was included in the study, so a yearly evolution cannot be shown).
+Even though Barcelona’s travel and tourism infrastructures are well developed, high rates of unemployment and inflexible economic development policies keep the city’s overall evaluation in the profit sub-index low.

 Barcelona reputation and image